On Finding Causes vs. Finding Levers

 Garg and Fetzer (2025) find a stark divergence between what gets published (causes) and what creates impact (levers).
 Top 5 journals reward “novelty”, e.g., finding a new causal link, even a tiny, obscure one… is the path to acceptance.
 The long-term impact (citations), tho, comes from engaging with “central, widely recognized concepts”.

 And as I briefly mentioned, this problem is likely to get worse.
 As AI-assisted tools are increasingly used in peer review, we risk amplifying this exact incentive structure.
 A LLM can be trained to find “novel causal claims” and check for the “right” methods, but it cannot ~easily~ be trained to understand “economic importance” (or can it????
 I won’t bet against it) a concept we humans struggle to agree on sometimes since it’s highly context-dependent.
 An AI reviewer seems to be the ultimate “cause” hunter, as of today.
 I think it will likely reward the 0.056 SD effect as long as it’s novel and significant.
 It has no intuition for finding the “lever”.
-I want to be proven wrong.
+LLMs are trained on the corpus of published literature - a literature that systematically selects for significance over importance.
+The AI will likely entrench, rather than correct, this bias..
+But I want to be proven wrong.

 Already happening in other sciences.
 Good point here.